iconix/iconix.github.io/_posts/2018-06-15-scholar-week2.md

 1. The [official tutorials](https://pytorch.org/tutorials/) are quite good - and so are some [unofficial](https://github.com/spro/practical-pytorch) ones.
 They really helped me get off the ground with PyTorch this week.
 2. PyTorch really does feel like Python!
 I like how closely tied to `numpy` it is.
 I also haven't been tripped up by the _philosophy_ of the library itself yet.
 3. Via Google searches, [discuss.pytorch.org](https://discuss.pytorch.org/) has been very useful for debugging small issues so far.
+I'm glad that the community is so active.
 4. I do wish that the [official docs](https://pytorch.org/docs/stable/index.html) weren't long pages with multiple topics on each page.
 Each page contains a module, and modules can have many functions.
 It makes Google searches for a particular function hard, and I frequently had multiple tabs with the same page open, just scrolled to different parts.
 I guess they expect us to use their internal doc search?

 ### fastai library

-Did you notice that the last two RNNs in the table above trained in _minutes_, compared to the _hours_ it took my handcrafted models?
+Did you notice that the last 3 RNNs in the table above (FastRNN; GRU; LSTM) trained epochs in ~1s, compared to the ~5s it took my train loop (with batching) for PyTorchRNN?
+That's an 80% improvement!

-I have to thank the [fastai PyTorch library](https://github.com/fastai/fastai) for the impressive speed up!
+Alongside convenience functions, I have to thank the [fastai PyTorch library](https://github.com/fastai/fastai) for the impressive speed up!

 I _could_ continue grinding out incremental progress on my naive RNN implementations from this week - but for better convenience and reliability, I plan to use the fastai library from now on.
 It's been [formally benchmarked](http://www.fast.ai/2018/04/30/dawnbench-fastai/) as fast (for computer vision tasks).